JohannaXX/fishGame/README.md

 - ![](./images/startPage-piranha.png) piranhas will kill you!

 When you are big and strong enough the image border turns red and you can attempt to attack the shark!
+Remember to face the shark when attacking

 ![](./images/startPage-redBorder.png)

+Use the arrow keys &larr;, &uarr;, &rarr; and &darr; to move around.
 Good luck!